escobard/bloggy/README.md

 To download and install, please follow the instructions below.

+## Bugs & errors / warnings

+- compile warnings on unused variables need to be cleaned up (client side)
+- devDependencies and depency duplications in package.json file

 ## Expanded Documentation

 Since this application utilizes several different technologies, the documentation has been split up into different wiki articles to avoid cluttering the main README.md file.